Crop Rotation on Organic Farms

 Pathogen Suppressive Crops

 Some plants suppress pathogens in addition to being unsuitable hosts.
 These include some cover and green manure crops, as well as cash crops.
 Including disease-suppressive species in a rotation sometimes reduces the time needed before a particular cash crop can again be produced successfully.
 Examples of pathogen suppressive crops include some legumes (e.g., alfalfa, hairy vetch, clover, lupine) and crucifers (e.g., cauliflower, cabbage, garden cress, bok choy, broccoli).
 These plants suppress pathogens by stimulating beneficial organisms in the soil and by producing toxic chemicals.
+The specific mechanisms involved appear to vary with the crop and the pathogen.

 Crop Rotation Considerations in Managing Diseases